rkhidesh/100-Days-Of-Code/Log.md

 ## Day 12

 ### Today's progress:
 I finished the Day 12 module.
-I made a number guessing game and I did by myself!
+I made a number guessing game, and I did by myself!
 Although Angela's code was much more sophisticated, mine still worked! 😄
-I started thinking about how I will go about making my caclulator.
+I started thinking about how I will go about making my calculator.
 First thing is that I want the buttons to react to a user clicking and my friends helped me figure it out!
-Next step is to get the value of the buttons so I can perform the operations on them.
+Next step is to get the value of the buttons, so I can perform the operations on them.

 ### Thoughts:
 Practice, practice, practice.